HilbertHuangHitomi/SNLVM/README.md

-### Hyperspherical Neural Latent Variable Models
+# Hyperspherical Neural Latent Variable Models

 Implementation of SNLVM in Tensorflow2.
-This is adapted from https://github.com/HennigLab/tndm
+This is adapted from https://github.com/HennigLab/tndm.
+To run SNLVM, you can install the environment based on the requirements of TNDM.

-### Installing the package

-In a virtual environment, install all the dependencies and the package using the following commands:

-	pip install -e .

-### Getting started
+# Getting started

 Run a model using: